Charles Bronfman

 Charles Bronfman, PC CC (born June 27, 1931) is a Canadian-American businessman and philanthropist and is a member of the Canadian Jewish Bronfman family.
-With an estimated net worth of $2.5 billion (as of 2021), Bronfman was ranked by Forbes as the 27th wealthiest Canadian and 1,249th in the world.
+With an estimated net worth of $2.5 billion in 2023, Bronfman was ranked by Forbes as the 1,217th wealthiest person in the world.

 Biography

 Bronfman was born into a Jewish family in Montreal.
 He is the son of Samuel Bronfman and Saidye Rosner Bronfman.
 He has two older sisters, the art patron Baroness Aileen "Minda" Bronfman de Gunzberg, and architecture expert and developer Phyllis Lambert.
 His older brother, Edgar Bronfman, Sr., was his fellow co-chair of Seagram.
 Edgar Bronfman Jr. is Edgar's son.
 He was educated at Selwyn House School in Montreal, Trinity College School in Port Hope, Ontario, and McGill University.
 Bronfman said he is Canadian in his heart but sought his dual citizenship in order to vote in the United States.